 The radiator grille is wider and flanked by VW Golf Mk8-inspired headlights that induce an aggressive styling to the front-end.
 Speaking of the new headlights, they are IQ.Light LED matrix units with sweeping/dynamic LED turn indicators.

 On the sides, new wheels in sizes ranging from 17- to 20-inches are available.
 At the rear, the Tiguan lettering is below the VW roundel instead of on the left side.
 Revised bumpers and tweaked rear lights are among the exterior changes.
 In the U.S., the paint options include two new colors: Oryx White (pictured above) and Kings Red Metallic.

-Inside, the new VW Tiguan Allspace has a new steering wheel and a new climate control system, which mildly improve its aesthetics, but the overall design and layout are the same.
+Inside, the new VW Tiguan Allspace gets a new steering wheel and a new climate control system, which mildly improves its aesthetics, but the overall design and layout are the same.
 MIB3-based infotainment systems with built-in eSIM premiere in the Allspace version with the mid-life update.

 In the U.S. market, an 8-inch driver information display is now standard.
 Buyers can swap it for a 10-inch Digital Cockpit Pro customizable virtual instrument cluster on higher trims.

 IQ.Drive suite of driver assistance systems has been introduced in the Tiguan Allspace with the facelift, and they include a semi-automated driving system called IQ.Drive Travel Assist.
 The assisted driving system can take over steering, braking, and acceleration at speeds between 30-210 km/h (manual gearbox)/0-210 km/h (dual-clutch gearbox).
 It relies on Adaptive Cruise Control System and Lane Assist for added convenience.